petchpanu/Data-Science-for-Healthcare/Sentiment Analysis/Deep Learning/README.md

 ## Methodology

-The comments will be obtained by using **web-scraping** and then translated from Thai into English language.
-Data preprocessing are done in order into normalize text, reduce noise and balance the dataset.
+The comments will be obtained by using **web-scraping** and then translated from Thai into English language. **Data preprocessing** are done in order into normalize text, reduce noise and balance the dataset.
 After that, the text is transformed into sequential data.
 Deep learning model, **Long-short Term Memmory (LSTM)** and **Gate Recurrent Unit (GRU)**, are used for predicting the comment whether it is negative or positive comment.
 These model will be evaluated to find which model has better performance.
 Also, a word vector transfer learning, **Global Vectors for Word Representation (GloVe)**, is used and will be compared with newly trained model.

 ## Model Evaluation

-Evaluation metrics, such as Accuracy, ROC and PR curve, are used to determine the model that give the best prediction.
+Evaluation metrics, such as **Accuracy, ROC and PR curve**, are used to determine the model that give the best prediction.
 Also, the noun phrase will be extracted from the predicted comments and visualize using **Wordcloud** to find which words are common.

 ## Analysis on Error